dedean16/phase_only_orthonormalization/README.rst

 Before running any script, please ensure the variables defined in ``phase_only_orthonormalization/directories.py`` point to valid directories.
-Additionally, for the scripts that import/export data, please ensure that (sub)directories and file paths in the settings (near the top of the script) are valid.
+Additionally, for the scripts that import/export data, please ensure that (sub)directories and file paths in the settings (near the top of each script) are valid.